cartheur/aeon-tokens-iot/README.md

 ```

 ### NOTE
-**After flashing, serial communication between your arduino and pc will be gone.
-So if you want to put your arduino into bootloader mode you just need to press `rst` button on the board twice.**
+After flashing, serial communication between your arduino and pc will be gone.
+So if you want to put your arduino into bootloader mode you just need to press `rst` button on the board twice.
 Then you will be able to flash your application to arduino again.
+Very handy when using the same board between this implementation in VSCode verses the Arduino IDE,